Churchgate railway station: Early history

-The Fort area built by the British had three main gates.
-One of these gates led straight to Saint Thomas Cathedral Church, hence it was named "Church Gate".
-This gate was demolished in 1860.
-Later the Churchgate railway station was built in 1870 in close proximity to the position of the demolished gate.
+The Fort area was initially an actual fort enclosure, the fort named the English Fort of Bombay.
+It had three main gates.
+One of these gates led straight to Saint Thomas Cathedral Church, hence, it was named "Church Gate".
+The fortress was eventually demolished in order to create new spaces for the expansion of the city, the in 1860s.
+The Churchgate railway station was built in 1870, in close proximity to the position of the demolished gate, and hence, got its name.

-Churchgate station is a terminus of Western Railway line of Mumbai suburban railway.
-It is the southernmost station of the city, though up to the 1931, Colaba was the southernmost station, however the rail line was removed beyond Churchgate, making Churchgate the southernmost station.
+Churchgate station is a terminus of the Western Railway line of the Mumbai suburban railway.
+It is the southernmost station of the city, though up to the 1931, Colaba was the southernmost station.
+However, the rail line was removed beyond Churchgate in the early years of 1930s (for a reclamation scheme), making Churchgate the southernmost station.

-The Bombay, Baroda and Central India Railway (present Western Railway) was inaugurated in 1855 with the construction of rail line (BG) between Ankleshwar and Uttaran (a distance of 29 miles).
+The Bombay, Baroda, and Central India Railway (present Western Railway) was inaugurated in 1855, with the construction of rail line (BG) between Ankleshwar and Uttaran (a distance of 29 miles).

-In 1859 this line was further extended on the west coast up to Bombay.
-By 1867, a track along the foreshore, further than Grant Road station was constructed, up to the station named as "Bombay Backbay" near Marine Lines.
+In 1859, this line was further extended along the west coast up to Bombay.
+By 1867, a track along the foreshore, further than Grant Road station, was constructed, up to the station named as "Bombay Backbay" (near Marine Lines) by 1866.

-On 12 April 1867, the first suburban train was started with one train each way from Virar to Bombay Back Bay.
+On 12 April 1867, the first suburban train was started, with one train each way from Virar to Bombay Back Bay.

-The stations were then named, "Viraur, Neela, Bassein, Panje, Borewla, Pahadee, Andaru, Santa Cruz, Bandora, Mahim, Dadur, Grant Road and Bombay Backbay".
+The stations were then named: "Viraur, Neela, Bassein Road, Panjo, Berewla, Pahadee, Andaru, Santa Cruz, Bandora, Mahim, Dadur, Grant Road, and Bombay Backbay".

-In year 1870, Churchgate was first time mentioned as the station.

-The line further extended towards Colaba in 1872, and goods shed was built there.

-In year 1896, a brand new station was established at Colaba to serve as terminus for both passenger and suburban lines.

-The Government of Bombay issued order to the railway to hand over the section of rail line between Churchgate and Colaba.

-Therefore, Bombay Central (Mumbai Central), a new station was constructed near Bellasis Bridge, which was opened on 18 December 1930.

-From the midnight of 31 December, Colaba, ceased to be a terminus.
+On 18th January, 1870, around 5 years after BB&CIR commenced operations from Grant Rd. and Ahmedabad, Churchgate was opened.
+It began with five trains running each day.

+The line was further extended towards Colaba in 1873, and a goods shed was built there.
+Churchgate station was situated in the heart of the city, and it is quite certain that the old station was not able to cope with the growing demand.
+The station was hence rebuilt in 1876 with two platforms.
+Its structure resembled an English inn and was compared by the Bombay Guardian to a Swiss chalet.
+The station then had just two platforms.
+The Up platform catered to passengers arriving from Marine Lines, while the Down platform catered to those travelling towards Marine Lines or further northward.
+The station also had a level crossing situated to its south.
+It was used by passengers willing to use the Down Platform, and to prevent pedestrians from crossing the tracks.
+Around two decades later, the grand BB&CIR headquarters were built just opposite the station, completed by 1899.